khanhnguyen7802/DataEngineer101/week3-data-warehouse/overview.md

 ## Partitioning

 - More efficient when working with partitioned tables as we only need to scan **\*WAY MORE LESS** data than usual
+- Time-unit column
+- Integer range partitioning
+- Number of partition limits is **4000**

 ![alt text](image-1.png)